madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ```

 You might be wondering why not just write that and get a promoted version of
-`max` just as we did with data types and kinds?
-It's an excellent question and
+`max`{.haskell} just as we did with data types and kinds?
+It's an excellent
-this syntactic dicothomy is another reason why people don't like type-level
+question and this syntactic dicothomy is another reason why people don't like
-programming in Haskell.
-In Idris or Agda, that is exactly how it works.
+type-level programming in Haskell.
+In Idris or Agda, that is exactly how it
+works.

-This problem stems from multiple reasons.
-For one thing type families existed in
+The problem is multifaceted.
+For one thing, type families existed in GHC since
-GHC since 2007, whereas data type promotion was added in 2012, and the mandate
+2007, whereas data type promotion was added in 2012, and the mandate for moving
-for moving term and type levels closer is fairly recent.
-Further, adding type
+term and type levels closer is fairly recent.
+Further, adding type-level
-level computation into Haskell is an after-thought, so you need to retrofit
+computation into Haskell is an after-thought, so you need to retrofit the
-the syntax.
-On top of that the behaviour of type families is different than
+syntax.
+On top of that, the behaviour of type families is different than
 functions, the patterns of a type family can do unification whereas pattern
 matches of a function can't.

-For example, the following returns the type `Int` if its arguments unify and
+For example, the following returns the type `Int`{.haskell} if its arguments
-`Char` otherwise.
+unify and `Char`{.haskell} otherwise.

 ```haskell
 type family Same a b where